Ad Impression Tracking Software: What You Need to Know

 Key Takeaways

-- Use viewability and privacy context so buyers know what your numbers mean.
+• Explain viewability and privacy limits so buyers know what your numbers mean.

-- Match your tool to your sponsor workflow before you commit.
+• Pick a tool that matches your sponsor workflow before you commit.

 Frequently Asked Questions